-Latin America’s largest country, Brazil is one of the world’s most exciting and colourful holiday destinations, and its biggest city, Rio de Janeiro, will be in the international spotlight this month when it hosts the Olympic Games, which begin on 6 August.
-Fringed by the stunning sandy beaches of Copacabana and Ipanema, Rio is the ideal introduction to Brazil, and you can explore the highlights of this vast and varied country on Titan’s 14-day Colours of Brazil tour.
-And if you join us on our 2 March 2017 departure, you’ll also experience the Winners’ Parade, which takes place a week after Rio’s Carnival and showcases the very best floats and dancers.
+Latin America’s largest country, Brazil is one of the world’s most exciting and colourful holiday destinations.
+Fringed by the stunning sandy beaches of Copacabana and Ipanema, Rio is the ideal introduction to Brazil, and you can explore the highlights of this vast and varied country on our 14-day Colours of Brazil tour.
+And if you join us on our special festival departures, you’ll also experience the Winner’s Parade, which takes place a week after Rio’s Carnival and showcases the very best floats and dancers.
 It’s a wonderful time to visit, and the atmosphere is more relaxed than during the Carnival itself.

 Christ the Redeemer

 Rio’s most recognisable landmark, the 30m-high statue of Christ the Redeemer, has watched over the city from the top of Corcovado Mountain since 1931, and is a major tourist attraction, drawing an estimated 5,000 visitors every day.
 The figure, which has been named one of the ‘New Seven Wonders of the World’ was designed by Brazilian architect Heitor da Silva Costa, in the Art Deco style, and built by the French-Polish sculptor Paul Landowski.
 It was constructed with reinforced concrete faced with thousands of tiny mosaic tiles made from soapstone, which was both easy to carve and hard-wearing.
 The statue is hollow and contains a network of stairways and tunnels to allow access for maintenance workers – and eight decades of exposure to sun, wind, rain, pollution and lightning strikes means that maintaining this edifice is a full time job.